 I even made a cameo in the X-Men anime.
 Unfortunately, they never gave me a speaking role.

 And since I knew those guys from Activision were gonna screw up the official presentation of my game, I went there personally to make sure they didn't change the name to "Call Of Duty 10" in order to sell more copies.

 And one day while I was in Sydney, taking the train at Blacktown, some people tried to get me arrested!!!
 Turns out that the police, equiped with full body armor gear, was waiting for me at one station.
 I just wanted to get some money for some children but nooooo, arrest the weird guy dressed in red, armed with katanas and pistols and taking the train like a total normal guy.
 And what's worse, they had the nerve of confusing me with Spider-Man!!!
 I'm never going back to Sydney again.

 I'm also a recurring character in Maximilian's hit series Assist Me, where I get hired to assassinate Max and later Dr. Doom!
-I end up blowing myself up like that one time at EVO 2011, but after growing my limbs back, I team up with Taskmaster and M.O.D.O.K. in a badass 3-on-3 brawl against Wesker, Doom, and Strider!
+I end up blowing myself up like that one time at EVO 2011, but after growing my limbs back, I team up with Taskmaster and M.O.D.O.K. in a badass three-on-three brawl against Wesker, Doom, and Strider!
 Right now, I'm stuck trying to get that damn dog off me-OHGODTHEPAIN!

 After being left out of season one, I had to march into that cheap bastard Max's house out in Santa Monica and demand he do a character tutorial of me for Marvel vs. Capcom 3.
 Check it out.

 LEGO has now chosen to immortalize my wonderful likeness in plastic.
 Buy me up, people!